Phragmochaeta

 Phragmochaeta canicularis is an extinct animal belonging to the annelids and lived in the Early Cambrian (Atdabanian in the local timescale, about 520 million years ago).
 Fossils have only been found in the Buen Formation at the Sirius Passet Lagerstätte, Greenland and the animal is probably the first polychaete.

 Etymology

 The genus name Phragmochaeta references the thatch−like appearance of the chaetae, hence reeds (Greek: phragmites).
 The species epithet canicularis is derived from the Latin for "dog" (canis) in reference to Sirius ("dog-star") Passet.

 Description

-Drawing from roughly 40 fossils Phragmochaeta consisted of about twenty segments, each of which carried structures typical of the annelids polychaetes (notochaetae and neurochetae).
+Drawing from roughly 40 fossils Phragmochaeta consisted of about twenty segments, each of which carried structures typical of the annelids polychaetes (notochaetae and neurochaetae).
 The notochaetae seemed to cover the entire dorsal surface, while the neurochaetae projected obliquely along the axis of the body.
 The head is not well known, but it seems there was no type of jaw.
 The intestine was unbent and has large longitudinal musculature.